rts-cn/chatgpt/README.md

 go run chatgpt.go
 ```

+## Pull Requests

+Pull Requests is welcome but the main purpose of this demo is to keep it simple and easy to understand, and strictly limited in "350 lines of code".

 ## Todo

 This Readme is not complete, come back and check updates if you need more details.
 A Chinese version will also be available soon.